shkedisa/IronSourceTweetMe/README.md

         }

         Note: The text must be different at each /tweet request.

 3. `/followers`: `Http GET` request, returns users followers IDs.
 * *Params*:

-        1. `username` - The Username of the user that its followers requested.
+        1. `username` - The Username of the user that its followers are requested.

     Request for example: `https://agile-woodland-55532.herokuapp.com/followers?username=bengurionu`

 4. `/userTimeline`: `Http GET` request, returns users timeline tweets.
 * *Required* Params:

-        1. `username` - The Username of the user that its timeline requested.
+        1. `username` - The Username of the user that its timeline is requested.
 * *Optional*:

         1. `count` - Number of results to return.
 Must be a positive integer (Maximum is 100 results, if exists)